topcoderinc/marathon-docker-template/README.md

         // e.g. unlabeled images
 ```
 ## Code requirements
 Your training and inference scripts must output progress information.
 This may be as detailed as you wish but at the minimum it should contain the number of test cases processed so far.

 Your testing code must process the test and validation data the same way, that is it must not contain any conditional logic based on whether it works on data that you have already downloaded or on unseen data.

+Your `Dockerfile` must not contain `CMD` or `ENTRYPOINT` commands.

+Your `Dockerfile` must contain a `WORKDIR` command that makes sure that when the container starts the `test.sh` and `train.sh` scripts will be found in the current directory.

 ## Verification workflow